theotime-me/jonas/README.md

 |Music|Listen the music which is in your Nitro Drive everywhere in the Nitro's interface|[nitro.local/music](http://nitro.local/music)

 ## Installation
-*How to install Nitro in your Device ?*
+*How to install Nitro on your Device ?*

 Before download Nitro, there are few things you will need:
 - 1 Ethernet cable
 - 1 USB - Micro USB cable
 - 1 Raspberry Pi
+- 3 Coffees